 Style Guide for Basic Bros

 If, like me, you’re more comfortable in a tent than a boardroom, you might just be a Basic Bro.
 At least as far as your fashion sense is concerned.
+Suits might not be your desired attire, but that doesn’t mean you can’t dress well and look great!

 Jeans are a great staple for any wardrobe.

-Tshirts are a language of their own
+T-shirts are a language of their own

 Chinoes are more formal, while still being casual

-They also come in a greater variety of colours, so are great to expand your style options without going so far as to wear trousers.
+They also come in a greater variety of colours, so are great to expand your style options without going so far as to wear suit trousers.
 Like jeans, chinoes are hard wearing, and give off a rugged vibe that works nicely for Bros.

 Button front shirts are essential